GamesBRL/movie-scroller-project/README.md

-# Game Searcher Project
+# Movie Scroller Project
-A college web project in this website you can discover a lot of games from different plataforms and follow your favorites game studios and publishers.
+Movie Scroller is a college website project, a website where you can just scroll for random movies.

-- Games from all plataforms in one place
+- Just Scroll
-- Discover new games
+- Discover random movies
-- Follow your favorites game studios and publishers
+- See where you can watch it
-- Search by your preferences
+- Synopsis and Cast